fastsolvers/SuperDC/README.md

 # Authors
 Any questions or feedbacks are welcome!
-- Xiaofeng Ou: ou17@purdue.edu
+- Xiaofeng Ou: ou17  -at-  purdue.edu
-- Jianlin Xia: xiaj@purdue.edu
+- Jianlin Xia: xiaj  -at-  purdue.edu

 # Reference
 - Work the package is used for:\